Overthinking causes anxiety

 Many individuals feel that every choice they face is a situation of high pressure; they overthink everything they do.

-They are plagued with anxiety and find it extremely hard to make even the most natural choices, like what to wear to work.
+People plagued with anxiety and find it difficult to make even the simplest choices, like what to wear to work.

-In this article, I’m going to show you a few common signs of overthinking too much in your life, so you can work to rectify it and ease your anxiety.
+I’m going to show you a few common signs of overthinking too much, and hopefully learn to rectify it and ease your anxiety.

 Continuously seeking approval and confirmation